endel/laravel4-grunt/README.md

 ## Laravel 4 + Grunt

 That's an empty [Laravel 4](http://github.com/laravel/laravel) project using [Grunt](https://github.com/gruntjs/grunt) to compile javascript and stylesheet assets.
-You may customize it as you need.
+You may customize it for your need.

 ### Dependencies